akhmetpekov/BookmarkCollection/README.md

-# bookmarkCollection App
+# BookmarkCollection App

-bookmarkCollection is an iOS application designed to help users organize and manage their favorite links efficiently.
+BookmarkCollection is an iOS application designed to help users organize and manage their favorite links efficiently.
 With a user-friendly interface, this app allows you to save and categorize your bookmarks for quick and easy access.

 ## Table of Contents